 - You will receive the exact basket pictured above.

-- Traditionally used for storage and transportation of food and goods, these deep bowls make lovely centerpieces on tables or shelves.
+- Traditionally used for storage and transportation of food and goods, these deep bowls make lovely accent pieces on tables or shelves.

 - This basket was made of roots that were sustainably harvested from Makenge, a type of large bush that grows along sandy banks.
 Weavers harvest only two thirds of each root, allowing the remaining third to regrow, often as two new roots.